unmeshmali25/website/content/about.md

 Feel free to connect with me on <a href="https://www.linkedin.com/in/unmesh-mali/" role="button">LinkedIn</a> or <a href="https://x.com/unmesh_11" role="button">Twitter</a>

-For frequently updated content please check out my <a href="/posts/weekly/" role="button">Weekly blogs</a>.
+For frequently updated content please check out my <a href="/posts/weekly/" role="button">WeeklyBlogs</a>.